BerriAI/litellm/docs/my-website/docs/simple_proxy.md

 A simple, fast, and lightweight **OpenAI-compatible server** to call 100+ LLM APIs in the OpenAI Input/Output format

+LiteLLM Server supports:

+* LLM API Calls in the OpenAI ChatCompletions format
+* Caching + Logging capabilities (Redis and Langfuse, respectively)
+* Setting API keys in the request headers or in the .env

 [**See Code**](https://github.com/BerriAI/litellm/tree/main/litellm_server)

 :::info